manoflearning/cranberry/README.md

 ## Overview

 Cranberry is an educational project exploring how a tensor library, automatic differentiation, and a Rust-backed storage layer fit together.
 The Python front-end intentionally stays simple while the Rust extension supplies fast contiguous kernels and view manipulation utilities.
-Everything currently targets CPU and 32-bit floating point tensors.
+Everything targets 32-bit floating point tensors and now offers optional CUDA acceleration for pointwise kernels alongside the CPU path.

 ## Highlights

 - Python-first `Tensor` API backed by the `StorageView` PyO3 module.
 - Reverse-mode autograd with topological traversal, supporting gradient tracking through broadcasting and reshape/expand/permute transforms.
 - Contiguous CPU kernels for unary/binary ops plus sum/max reductions, with broadcasting handled in Python.
+- Optional CUDA backend for contiguous unary and binary operations when an NVIDIA GPU and toolkit are available.
 - Basic neural-network building blocks (`nn.Linear`, `nn.ReLU`, `nn.Sequential`) and stochastic gradient descent in `optim.SGD`.
 - Visualization helpers for autograd graphs (`cranberry.features.visualize`) and an MNIST downloader with caching (`cranberry.features.datasets`).